 If you’ve been a homeowner for a long time, you will know that different water fixtures — such as sinks and bathtubs — require different taps.

 After all, these fixtures have distinct uses and specifications.
-So, if you use the same tap for all of them, you will eventually have to deal with a host of plumbing problems, including leakages, low water pressure and so on.
+So, if you use the same tap for all of them, you will eventually have to deal with many plumbing problems, including leakages, low water pressure and so on.

 Now you might be wondering — what are the different types of taps, and where are they used?
 That is what we have addressed in this guide.
 So, if you need to learn more about taps, keep reading!